-These security experts are building a product that will work with through your codebase and analyze it for any possible vulnerabilities, before you push out your new features out in the production environment.
-VAddy will automatically scan any new updates that you’re adding to your code, and give you a fair warning if there’s a possible vulnerability hiding anywhere.
+These security experts are building a product that will work with your codebase and analyze it for any possible vulnerabilities, before you push out your new features out in the production environment.
+VAddy will automatically scan any new updates that you’re adding to your code.
+Then, it will give you a fair warning if there’s a possible vulnerability hiding anywhere.
 No longer you will have to scan your code manually.
-But the platform goes beyond the basics as well, the codebase can be visualized through statistics of how many vulnerabilities have there been altogether, and you can even pinpoint which developers have caused the most bad code adds to the app itself.
+But the platform goes beyond the basics as well; the codebase can be visualized through statistics of how many vulnerabilities have there been altogether.
+You can also pinpoint which developers have caused the most bad code adds to the app itself.
 Not to shame anyone, but info like this is so helpful in understanding how your team works together.

-Let’s Encrypt project was born out of the necessity to protect the global web with secure SSL connections, and there couldn’t be a better way to do this than by offering free SSL certifications to anyone who needs them.
-Mozilla, Facebook, and Shopify are amongst the leading sponsors for this project, and you can rest peacefully knowing that your sites will be protected with the most hardened layers of security.
-Let’s Encrypt is free forever, and it is also automated — meaning that you can install it once and pretty much forget about it, any future security releases will be automatically adjusted to keep your site safe no matter what the circumstances are.
+Let’s Encrypt project was born out of the necessity to protect the global web with secure SSL connections; there couldn’t be a better way to do this than by offering free SSL certifications to anyone who needs them.
+Mozilla, Facebook, and Shopify are amongst the leading sponsors for this project.
+You can rest peacefully knowing that your sites will be protected with the most hardened layers of security.
+Let’s Encrypt is free forever, and it is also automated.
+That means you can install it once and pretty much forget about it; any future security releases will be automatically adjusted to keep your site safe no matter what the circumstances are.
 After such large scale attacks on the web in recent few years, it’s essential that developers and website owners take the appropriate measures to keep their websites safe and secure for everyone.

 While the vision might sound outstanding, the platform does in fact provide all the features of an API that you would expect from each of the networks that you want to use, but with the addition of security layers on top of it.
 Want to add a secure way for your users to login to your app using social media?
-Now you can, and not only will that improve your signup rates for your app.
-Moving onwards with the features, SocialAll adds a social publishing feature that lets you post a single message to all of you favorite social media networks within a single form submission.
-Many have tried to work with such complex features in the past, but rarely anyone succeeds to do it at such grand scale.
+Now you can!
+That will definitely improve your signup rates for your app.
+Moving onwards with the features, SocialAll adds a social publishing feature that lets you post a single message to all of your favorite social media networks within a single form submission.
+Many have tried to work with such complex features in the past, but rarely does anyone succeed with it.

 Qualys SSL Labs